djgorel/website_hw_3_data_science/CrimeAnalysis.md

 ## Introduction

 The analysis completed here dove into crime within Los Angeles in the past 4 years, seeking to find underlying trends.
-It uncovred a plethora of interesting things, namely that the COVID 19 Pandemic seemed to have an impact on the crime rate, along with the fact that different types of crimes occured in different proportions based on the area of Los Angeles.
+It uncovered a plethora of interesting things, namely that the COVID 19 Pandemic seemed to have an impact on the crime rate, along with the fact that different types of crimes occurred in different proportions based on the area of Los Angeles.
 These discoveries, as well as others, are supported through graphs displayed on this website.
-Not all of the questions set out to be answered were easily discovered, yet many interesting takeaways were yeilded from the analysis.
+Not all of the questions set out to be answered were easily discovered, yet many interesting takeaways were yielded from the analysis.

 ## Dataset